This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 The CCA strictly prohibits any contract, arrangement or understanding (CAU) between competitors (or potential competitors) that has:

-- the purpose or effect of fixing or influencing prices; or
+- the purpose or effect of fixing, controlling or maintaining prices; or

 - the purpose of:

 - colluding in tender or rigging bids; or

 - sharing markets by allocating customers, suppliers, territories, product lines or areas of business.